jon-esperanza/trader-charles/README.md

  * **Trader Charles** - uses the help of the other Charles' to manage his trading account.

 ## Technologies Used
 Many of the libraries used in this project were standard. **numpy and pandas** were mainly used for the helper functions. **Alpaca API and finviz** helped when dealing with stocks and trading.
-I implemented **Postgres** as a database to hold metadata for the stocks he finalized a trade with.
+I implemented **PostgresQL** as a database to hold metadata for the stocks he finalized a trade with.
 This helped me develop a Flask API to query through his most and least profitable trades and deploy it on Heroku.
 I used **memcache** to store updated data when needed.
-In the future I would like to visualize this data.
+To visualize his account and trade data, I developed a web app using **React.js** and **Node.js**.
+I was able to visualize this data using **Chart.js** components.

 ## Features
 The order of operations for Charles is: